cyrusliew/blogit/README.md

 ### Form validation on discard
 While landing on a form page, clicking on the discard button will always trigger a modal confirmation.
 The UX can be improved by adding extra validation so modal will not triggered when the form has not been edited.

+### Improve star rating behavior to enable validation
+A workaround which setting star rating default value to 1 has been done to prevent star rating validation error on form edit.

 ### Better validation on filtering content
 Filter content by its type will not be honoured when search text is input, the condition check needs to be improved.